pinobatch/libbet/06-audio/audio_brainstorming.md

 be used in the same segment, as segment header codes $F0-$FF are reserved.
 This is why quick parameters are assigned such that either 3 is not used or not used with a deep parameter.
-Pulse duty 3 is redundant, and muted triangle needs no wave change.
+Pulse duty 3 is redundant, and muted triangle needs no wave or pitch change.

 Showing it off
 --------------